dbierer/php-class-notes/php-iii-jun-2023.md

 Last: http://localhost:8883/#/2/32

 ## TODO
-* Get the latest slides.pdf to the attendees for this class
+* Get reference on binary trees and how they can be used to model real-life data

 ## VM Update
 Follow these instructions: